JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 #### What is available out there today and how they work

 **John Paul Aguirre**
-Charlie Elliott Astronomy · May 16, 2026
+Charlie Elliott Astronomy Â· May 16, 2026

 <!--
 Welcome everyone.